 Beyond these glaring numbers, consider that Ray Rice tallied 40 yards on 11 carries, with Bernard Pierce getting 31 on 10 touches.
 And this was against one of the poorer rushing defenses.
 Apart from an 11th hour resurrection, the difficulty in running the ball (along with the unusually high number of interceptions) will be the lasting memory of this odd season.

-Topics: Batlimore Ravens
+Tags: Batlimore Ravens